n8n-io/n8n-docs/docs/doc2/modules.md

 ![](/_images/doc2/image-47.png)

-Via the menu item "Table Extraction" the table extraction can be switched on/off.
+Via the menu item "Table Extraction" the table extraction can be switched on or off.
 Furthermore, the version to be used with this account can be defined.

 ![](/_images/doc2/image-48.png)